patrick-paul/patrick-paul/README.md

 - 👋 Hi, I’m @patrick-paul
 - 👀 I’m interested in coding, computer science, technology and Innovations In the Tech industry
-- 🌱 I love Javascript, Data structures, algorithms and computer programming at large
+- 🌱 I Love Javascript, Data Structures, Algorithms and Computer Programming at large
 - 💞️ I’m looking to collaborate on Javascript Language, Data Structures & Algorithms, Computer Science and Technology Trends
 - 📫 How to reach me, Instagram @patric_forreal, Gmail: patrickpaul367@gmail.com